-Our first visit to New York came at the end of our New England tour in 2008.
-With a then teenage daughter with us, some time was spent in the retail areas of 5th Avenue but we did manage to get a fair few sights in whilst there.
+Our first visit to New York came at the end of the New England tour in 2008.
+With a then teenage daughter with us, some time was spent in the retail areas of 5th Avenue but we did manage to get a fair few sights in as well.
 At the time of this visit, the 9-11 memorial was probably the world's largest building site & you can see some examples in this collection.
 We were taken aback with it then and vowed to return to see it once completed.
 It took us a further 10 years but was well worth the wait!

 When planning the trip, a number of friends gave us the benefit of their experiences & one of those was to time our "tower" visits to late afternoon (we were there at the end of October) so that we could see Manhattan by day and by night.
 As you'll see, some stunning views of both Manhattan lighting up and also sunset over New Jersey.
 Great piece of advice & I'm glad we followed it.